shane-amberlabs/Jenkins-AWS/README.md

 ## Notes*
-The clock within the devcontainer can get out of sync and cause issues when deploying to AWS.
-To realign the time with the Windows machine, run: `hwclock -s`
+The clock within the devcontainer can get out of sync and cause issues To realign the time with the Windows machine, run: `hwclock -s`